02 August 2022 / 3-Min Read / Translate↗

 About a week ago, I wrote about What Squash Players Can Learn From Boxers (Part 1 & Part 2) and I want to continue that theme for one specific idea.
 As I said before, I’m not boxing expert, but you often see boxers training with the shouted “ONE, TWO!“, as they hit a bag or sparing partner.
 The concept is simple: have a combination of punches that you use regularly.
 Not exclusively of course, as that would be predictable.

 Also, you would train to have more than one combination, allowing you to adjust to various situations.
-One advantage of this concept is that you play in a pro-active way.
+One advantage of this concept is that you play in a proactive way.
 You create and plan opportunities rather than hoping they appear.
-I have previously written about The Traffic Light System Of Shot Selection and in conjunction with this concept, you would use “probing” (amber.yellow) shots as the “one” part of the combo and then an attacking shot as the “two”.
+At the bottom of this article is a video about The Traffic Light System Of Shot Selection and in conjunction with this concept, you would use “probing” (amber/yellow) shots as the “one” part of the combo and then an attacking shot as the “two”.

 Number 1: From a stable position, i.e. not when you are under pressure, play a two-wall boast, moving forward to anticipate a crosscourt, from which you will attempt to play a straight volley drive.
 This combination is incredibly common in club squash matches around the world.
 While hitting straight from the boast is often the best choice, technically it can be difficult for many club players because they either over-run the shot, meaning a straight drive might hit them, or the doubt and hesitation caused by the second bounce being near the nick, means that even a drop seems difficult.
 Therefore a crosscourt is often played.

 You need to cover the straight drive, drop or lob, but be “extra” prepared for that crosscourt.
 Ideally, you should play some conditioned games where this situation happens a lot or perform some pair drills that includes this combination.

 Enhance your game with my squash expertise via video analysis service.